 Aslan discusses why Baskerville’s life and death represent a road not taken in Iran—one of practicing the ideals that we preach and offering respect and support for the democratic and constitutional aspirations of the people.
 Some considered him the “American Lafayette” of Iran; others, as a naïve, reckless, and easily manipulated white savior who inserted himself into Persian affairs.
 Still others in the U.S. government and the Presbyterian Church deemed Baskerville a traitor and threatened him with imprisonment.

 Copies of Aslan’s book, An American Martyr in Persia: The Epic Life and Tragic Death of Howard Baskerville (W. W. Norton & Company), are available for sale

 Book Sale Information

-Registration for this program will end by 4 p.m.
+- For online ticket buyers, registration will end by 4 p.m.
 ET on Wednesday, October 12.